loretoparisi/fasttext.js/README.md

 [FastText](https://github.com/facebookresearch/fastText) is a library for efficient learning of word representations and sentence classification.
 FastText is provided by Facebook Inc.
 `FastText.js` is a `JavaScript` library  that wraps `FastText` to run smoothly within `node`.

+## What's New
+Added support for M1 Apple processor.

 # Table of Contents
 - [FastText.js APIs](https://github.com/loretoparisi/fasttext.js#fasttextjs-apis)
 - [How to Install](https://github.com/loretoparisi/fasttext.js#how-to-install)